The Brain Benefits of Regular Exercise for College Students

 Now, you might think this has more to do with your emotional state than your mental one, but the hormones and nerve signals that control (or at least affect) your moods originate in your brain.
 And if you can utilize exercise to sway them in your favor, why wouldn’t you?

-A student that is fatigued, depressed, and anxious is not going to perform as well during any kind of mental challenge.
+A student who is fatigued, depressed, and anxious is not going to perform as well during any kind of mental challenge.
 But the one that feels calm and happy is bound to do significantly better, all things being equal.

 Build a Bigger Brain

 Head researcher Kirk Erickson set out to observe the effects of an active lifestyle on the brain activity of elderly patients.
 And what he discovered was rather shocking.
-Seniors that practiced regular aerobic fitness tended to have a larger hippocampus than those who were sedentary.
+Seniors who practiced regular aerobic fitness tended to have a larger hippocampus than those who were sedentary.
 This area of the brain is responsible for spatial memory, or the type of data that allows people to navigate within their environment.

 The findings of the study suggest that growth of the hippocampal region could be linked to exercise.
-So good news for students: exercise could actually help your brain to grow!
+So good news for students: exercise could help your brain to grow!

-Better Sleep
+Experience Better Sleep

-Increased Clarity
+Benefit From Increased Clarity

-Whether you’re going for a health information management degree online or you’re interested in law, accounting, or film production, regular exercise can help you to optimize your brain power and make the most of your college experience.
+Whether you’re going for a health information management degree online or you’re interested in law, accounting, or film production, regular exercise can help you optimize your brain power and make the most of your college experience.

 The fact that it helps you fight the freshman fifteen is just icing on the cake.